darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

-This is a patch release with one small change.
+This is a new minor release.

 RCMD check passed on the following platforms with 0 errors, 0 warnings, and 0 notes